-The Philodendron melanochrysum plant is by far the finest species of Philodendron.
-It is considered one of the best climbing plants.
+Philodendron melanochrysum care can be a bit tricky, but don’t worry, we have compiled an easy-to-follow guide to make it all simple for you!
+The Philodendron melanochrysum plant is by far the finest species of Philodendron and is considered one of the best climbing plants.

 The velvety blackish-green leaves create a striking display and the heart-shaped foliage grows big.
 Younger plants have copper-red leaves and grow into spectacular plants.